 David Grimm is an award-winning journalist and the Online News Editor of Science, the world’s leading journal of science news and scientific research.
 He is the author of the critically acclaimed book, Citizen Canine: Our Evolving Relationship with Cats and Dogs, which traces the journey of dogs and cats from wild animals to family members, both in our homes and in the eyes of the law.

-Grimm lives in Baltimore with his wife, twin girls, and two cats.
+David lives in New York with his wife, twin girls, and two cats.

 All writing on this website © David Grimm